 Now you have a copy of your data on your server, a copy on the cloud and you can easily move it to your PC or your phone with ease, good job!, Go get some sleep, you deserve it and tonight you will sleep better than ever before, knowing your data will be safe even if a meteor falls on the datacenter your VPS is on.

-Stay tunned for the second part, restoring your Mautic Backups
+Stay tuned for the second part, restoring your Mautic Backups

-and third part, Automating your backups with CRON
+and a third part: Automating your backups with Cron

 If you liked this post please share it using the buttons below...

 If you have a topic of interest that you would like me to write about, add a comment below or send me a DM to @_YC (Twitter)

 All my tuts are based on Ubuntu, I use versions 16.04 LTS and 18.04 LTS, I recommend you to run it on your own virtual environment, preferably on a Cloud VPS.